Short day and long day onions grow in different regions and have different qualities.

 The famous, sweet Walla Walla onion, for instance, has a high water content, about 85%.
-Walla Walla was originally a short day onion and over the years has been adjusted to grow well in long day areas.
+Walla Walla was originally a short day onion and over the years has been adjusted to grow well in intermediate to long day regions.

 Another factor in an onion’s sulfur flavor is the sulfur content of the soil where it is grown.
 The well-known Vidalia onions from Georgia are grown in an area of low-sulfur soil.

 Test your soil and see what your sulfur level is.
 In her book, All About Onions, Betty Jacobs advises that, “while you can’t change the sulfur content of your soil, you can avoid increasing it by steering clear of fertilizers that contain sulfur.
 Stop fertilizing about 30 days before you expect to harvest.”

 Sweet onions have more sugar too.
 Sweet onions have 6 to 15 percent sugar and the long day onions that store so well have only 3 to 5 percent sugar.

 Short day onions, with their sweet flavor and high water content, keep just a couple of months.
 Unless you have atmosphere-controlled coolers to extend their season, they must be considered seasonal and perishable.

 Long day onions are the storage champs.
 Keep them cool (36°F to 45°F) and dry, and they can last for many months.

 For more information All About Onions is a short, dense resource book.

 Dec 23rd, 2013 at 1:46 am

 If you amend your soil with extra sulfur, can you get short day onions to store better?
 I live in Texas and was hoping to grow some onions for storage this year.